Hermetic Programming: Parameterizing Access to State

 Security

-Finally, hermetic programming fundamentally changes the trust model of the application.
-By forcing all dependencies to be injected, hermetic programming naturally enforces the core tenets of Capability-Based Security2, which we will explore next.
+Finally, hermetic programming changes the application’s trust model.
+By forcing authority to enter only through explicit interfaces, it naturally aligns with the core discipline of capability-based security, which I explore next.

 But why should a random math library have access to your filesystem?

-One of the core ideas of capability-based security is the elimination of ambient authority: those pernicious “pools of authority on which viruses grow.”11 In a language without ambient authority, untrusted code simply cannot access the network or disk unless it was explicitly given the live capabilities required to do so.
-This likewise helps limit the surface of arbitrary-code-execution attacks.
+One of the core ideas of capability-based security is the elimination of ambient authority: those pernicious “pools of authority on which viruses grow.”10 In a language without ambient authority, untrusted code simply cannot access the network or disk unless it was explicitly given the capabilities required to do so.
+This also helps limit the surface of arbitrary-code-execution attacks.

 Hermetic programming languages enforce the “no ambient authority” rule as a semantic language property.

-Since a hermetic function by definition may access existing state only through its parameters, it follows that access to existing state cannot be obtained by forging references.
-Receiving a live parameter must be the only way a function can obtain authority.
+Since a hermetic function by definition may access existing state only through its parameters, access to existing state cannot be obtained by forging references.
+Receiving a live parameter must be the only way a function can obtain authority over existing state.

 In a hermetic programming language, live values are capabilities.